 5.6.2 In the event of the absence of the SSC Chairman, the meeting shall be chaired by the Deputy Director of Surf Sports.
 In the event that the Director and Deputy Director are both absent, the meeting shall appoint one of its members to act during such absence.

-5.6.3 In extenuating circumstances or an emergency, the SSC may be represented by the Director, Deputy Director or Secretary plus one other Board member.
+5.6.3 In extenuating circumstances or an emergency, the SSC may be represented by the Director, Deputy Director or Secretary plus one other Committee member.
 However, a full report detailing the circumstances and outcomes of issues resolved shall be tabled at the first monthly meeting of the SSC Committee following such an occurrence.

 5.7 MEETINGS